 Monopoly on the use of force

 Ethiopia employs a system of governance known as ethnic federalism.
-As a result, the country is divided into ethnic-based administration levels: federal, region, zone, woreda and kebele.
-At the end of 2022, there were two federal states and 11 regional states.
-The federal states and some regional states are heterogeneous, while other regions (e.g., Afar, Amhara, Harari, Oromia, Sidama, Somali and Tigray) are dominated by one ethnic group.
-The Federal Democratic Republic of Ethiopia (FDRE) constitution grants each ethnic group (referred to as a “nation,” “nationality” and “people”) the right to self-determination, up to and including secession.
-Hence, the political arena in the country is based on ethnic identity.
-In turn, this creates various citizenship narratives.
-Some ethno-nationalists, especially in Oromia, Tigray and Somali, identify first with their ethnicity rather than their nationality (Ethiopian).
-There are various narratives about what it means to be Ethiopian.
+As a result, the country is divided into ethnically based administrative levels: federal, regional, zonal, woreda and kebele.
+At the end of 2024, there were two federal states and 12 regional states.
+The federal states and some regional states are heterogeneous, while other regions (e.g., Afar, Amhara, Harari, Oromia, Sidama, Somali and Tigray) are dominated by a single ethnic group.
+The Federal Democratic Republic of Ethiopia (FDRE) constitution grants each ethnic group (referred to variously as “nations,” “nationalities” and “peoples”) the right to self-determination, up to and including secession.
+Consequently, the country’s political arena is based on ethnic identity.
+This, in turn, creates various citizenship narratives.
+Some ethnonationalists, especially in Oromia, Tigray and Somali, and increasingly in Amhara, identify first with their ethnicity rather than their nationality (Ethiopian).
+There are different narratives about what it means to be Ethiopian.
 However, legally, all ethnic groups are granted full citizenship rights.

 State identity

-In Ethiopia, most Ethiopians are Orthodox Christians, with Muslims being the second-largest religious group.
-According to the FDRE constitution, the “state and religion are separate, there shall be no state religion and the state shall not interfere in religious matters and religion shall not interfere in state affairs.”
-In practice, however, some legal orders (e.g., regarding abortion and sexual preference) and political institutions are influenced by religious dogmas, as most of the population is religious.
-Some religious groups have attempted to force the government to change its decisions, for example, regarding the transfer of land to another government project or religious entity.
+In Ethiopia, most of the population practices Orthodox Christianity, while Islam is the second-largest religion.
+The Federal Democratic Republic of Ethiopia (FDRE) constitution states that “state and religion are separate, there shall be no state religion, and the state shall not interfere in religious matters, nor shall religion interfere in state affairs.”
+However, some political institutions and legal frameworks, such as those on abortion and sexual orientation, are in practice influenced by religious beliefs, because the population is predominantly religious.
+Additionally, some religious groups have sought to pressure the government to change various decisions, such as those involving land transfers for government projects or for other religious organizations.

 No interference of religious dogmas